Methodology

 Important Considerations about the Data

-1. Primary grantees: The grantee categories in this study reflect the primary grant recipient and not subsequent regranting or contracting that national governments or international NGOs may do.
+3. Primary grantees: The grantee categories in this study reflect the primary grant recipient and not subsequent re-granting or contracting that the primary recipient may do.
+Some of the donors included in this study, primarily the International NGOs, were both grantees and re-grantors.